Alex Haley and the Anthropology of Scriptures

 Identifying Roots invites scholars of religion to reimagine their place in the humans sciences.
 Theorizing from a tradition of African American interventions in the history of religion, Richard Newton registers the social dramas and dynamic rhetoric that render the cultural logic of scriptures powerful.
 Creatively marshaling intellectual history, ethnographic autobiography, close reading, and discourse analysis, Newton enumerates the consequences for signifying people and cultural texts as intrinsically significant.
 More than an investigation into Alex Haley’s legacy, Identifying Roots unearths the politics of beginnings and belongings.

-Find this book at Equinox Publishers.
+Order this book through Equinox Publishers.

 Introduction: The Anthropology of Scriptures

 1. Identifying with Alex Haley “Before This Anger”

 2. “The Book that Changed America”

 4. Kunta Kinte in American TV, Film, and Music

 5. Root-Work in the Academic Study of Religion

 Conclusion: Rooting Identity